Dog Eat Dog (Warrant album): Songs

-The song Machine Gun was the album's first single and featured a music video.
+The song "Machine Gun" was the album's first single and featured a music video.

 The song "Bitter Pill" which was the second single features an operatic interlude, performed in German by the "Moron Fish & Tackle Choir".
 The makeshift "Choir" consisted of security guards, engineers, janitors, and others who had been available at or near the recording studio.
 The song features two different music videos, one with the album version of the song featuring the whole band in the video and one with the acoustic version of the song featuring only Jani Lane in the video.
 The video for the acoustic version was shot solely outside St Vincent de Paul Church located at 621 West Adams Blvd in South Los Angeles (intersection of West Adams and Figueroa).
 The Popeyes Restaurant seen across the street in the video still exists today.

 "The Hole in My Wall" featuring the use of a talkbox, was released as the third single of the album.

-"Inside Out" often used as a concert intro was also released as a single and “Andy Warhol” was released as a promo single.
+"Inside Out" often used as a concert intro was also released as a single and “Andy Warhol Was Right” was released as a promo single.

 "Sad Theresa" had previously been recorded by Jani Lane and Steven Sweet's old band Plain Jane.